kbooker79/EAGLE/docs/pipeline_overview.rst

 Step 1: Dataset Creation
 ~~~~~~~~~~~~~~~~~~~~~~
-Use `ufs2arco` to create training and validation datasets with NOAA Replay reanalysis
+Use `ufs2arco` to create training, validation, and test datasets.

 Step 2: Train a Graph-Based Model
 ~~~~~~~~~~~~~~~~~~~~~~
-Use `anemoi-core` modules to train a graph-based model
+Use `anemoi-core` modules to train a graph-based model.

 Step 3: Create a Forecast
 ~~~~~~~~~~~~~~~~~~~~~~
-Use `anemoi-inference` to run inference
+Use `anemoi-inference` to run inference.

 Step 4: Verify a Forecast
 ~~~~~~~~~~~~~~~~~~~~~~
-Use `wxvx` to verify a forecast
+Use `wxvx` to verify a forecast against gridded analysis or observations.